jai2dev/home-essentials-eCommerce-website/README.md

 # home-essentials
 ## This is an ecommerce website using nodejs
 ### Deployed link https://home-essentials-web.herokuapp.com/
-### Note: Free tier herkou doesn't support database functionalities so some function may not work.
+### Note: Free tier herkou doesn't support database functionalities so some functions may not work.
 If interested in the project instead fork and run locally

 ### steps to run
 1. Fork and clone the repo